MaayanLab/dokku-neo4j/README.md

 dokku neo4j:link other_service playground
 ```

-It is possible to change the protocol for `DATABASE_URL` by setting the environment variable `NEO4J_DATABASE_SCHEME` on the app.
+It is possible to change the protocol for `NEO4J_URL` by setting the environment variable `NEO4J_DATABASE_SCHEME` on the app.
 Doing so will after linking will cause the plugin to think the service is not linked, and we advise you to unlink before proceeding.

 ```shell
 dokku config:set playground NEO4J_DATABASE_SCHEME=neo4j2
 dokku neo4j:link lollipop playground
 ```

-This will cause `DATABASE_URL` to be set as:
+This will cause `NEO4J_URL` to be set as:

 ```
 neo4j2://lollipop:SOME_PASSWORD@dokku-neo4j-lollipop:7687/lollipop